evq/qubes-nixos-template/README.md

 ### todo
 - deal with substituteInPlace deprecation
 - should be using 4.2.x package versions across the board, there's a couple 4.3.x packages atm
+- get the iso installer working on tty1 instead of hvc0